grnnn/StoryTree/README.md

 **setTrees** - Populates a StoryTree with a set of trees, with one tree for each character.
 		   There's 1 StoryTree JSON file for each character.
 Can only be run after setSDB and setCharacters.
-\n Arguments: String FolderPath
+Arguments: String FolderPath

 js:
 ```javascript